Proper proximality in non-positive curvature: Introduction

 \section{Introduction}

 Motivated by questions concerning the rigidity of von Neumann algebras associated to groups or group actions, Boutonnet, Ioana and Peterson introduced in \cite{BIP} the notion of \emph{proper proximality} of a countable group, generalizing the notion of \emph{bi-exactness} from \cite[Section~15]{BO}.
 They gave many examples \cite[Proposition~1.6]{BIP}, including all nonelementary convergence groups and all lattices in noncompact semi-simple Lie groups.
 This enabled them to obtain the first strong $W^*$-rigidity results for compact actions of $\mathrm{SL}_d(\mathbb{Z})$ with $d\ge 3$.
+More recently, Ishan, Peterson and Ruth proved that proper proximality is stable under measure equivalence and $W^*$-equivalence, and as a consequence they obtained new examples of properly proximal groups \cite{IPR}.

 A possible definition is as follows.
 A countable group $G$ is \emph{properly proximal} if there exist a compact $G$-space $K$ that does not carry any $G$-invariant probability measure, and a diffuse probability measure $\eta$ on $K$, such that for every nonprincipal ultrafilter $\omega$ on $G$ and every $h\in G$, one has $\lim\limits_{g\to\omega}((gh)\cdot\eta-g\cdot\eta)=0$ in the weak-$*$ topology.
 The definition adopted in \cite{BIP} and in Section~\ref{sec:proper-proximality} below involves considering finitely many compact spaces instead of just one, which is helpful in applications, but these definitions are equivalent by \cite[Theorem~4.3]{BIP}.
 Geometric criteria for checking proper proximality, phrased in a language that might sound more familiar to geometric group theorists, are provided in Section~\ref{sec:proper-proximality} below, and discussed later in this introduction -- under the heading \emph{A word on the proofs}.